HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 Art, Death + Taxes: U.S. Girls (aka Meghan Remy) breaks down the budgetary struggle of touring.
 (Uploaded 31 March, CBC Arts' YouTube channel)

-THIS almost-6-minute video for CBC Arts' eight-part series on money and artmaking titled Art, Death + Taxes had an interesting guest in Meghan Remy, continuing the series' well-graphic-designed and well-edited output to produce educational items that wannabe art and rock stars would find very helpful for their own struggle.
-(Also check out last April 8's part of the series featuring photography and installation artist Sanaz Mazinani or this one with artist Anita Kunz from last month).
+THIS almost-6-minute video for CBC Arts' eight-part series on money and artmaking titled Art, Death + Taxes had an interesting guest in Meghan Remy, continuing the series' well-graphic-designed and well-edited output to produce educational items that wannabe art and rock stars would find very helpful for their own economics-of-the-arts struggles.
+(Also check out last April 8's part of the series featuring photography and installation artist Sanaz Mazinani or that one from last month with artist Anita Kunz).
 In its own serious but accessible way, the series brings us back to the old issue artists contend with everyday regarding the relationship between money and their art.

 The video with Remy (a.k.a.
 U.S. Girls) starts with the music artist's pronouncement that would segue into her story regarding the money she lacked for her art, the money she put into her art, and the money she culled from it: "Money is not the goal.
 I don't think it should be the goal or the thing that we're really using to measure anything.
 For me, my main currency is my body of work."